"Rate Lock" and other Ways to Get a Lower Interest Rate

 Locking in your Interest Rate

-When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate over a determined period for the application process.
-This ensures that your interest rate will not get higher during the application process.
+When you are offered a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate for a determined period for your application process.
+This means your interest rate can't rise while you are working through the application process.

-Although there can be a choice of rate lock periods (from 15 to 60 days), the extended spans are usually more expensive.
-The lender can agree to freeze an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Although there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+A lender will agree to hold an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

 More Ways to Get a Great Interest Rate

-There are other ways to get a reduced rate, besides opting for a shorter rate lock period.
-The more the down payment, the better your interest rate will be, since you will be entering the loan with more equity.
-You can pay points to reduce your rate over the life of the loan, meaning you pay more up front.
-One strategy that makes financial sense for some is to pay points to improve the interest rate over the life of the loan.
-You pay more initially, but you'll save money in the long run.
+There are other ways to get a reduced rate, in addition to opting for a shorter rate lock period.
+A bigger down payment will get you a lower interest rate, since you're starting out with a good deal of equity.
+You might choose to pay points to lower your rate for the loan term, meaning you pay more up front.
+One strategy that is a good option for some is to pay points to bring the rate down over the life of the loan.
+You pay more up front, but you'll come out ahead in the end.

 At MortgageZ LLC, we answer questions about this process every day.
 Call us at 8557558700.